-To assess students' existing conceptual understanding and knowledge about Votes for Women, select one or more of the following starter activities:
+To assess students' existing conceptual understanding and knowledge about votes for women, select one or more of the following starter activities:

-Facilitate a class discussion about Votes for Women.

-- ASK Why are we celebrating?
-What are we celebrating? - 1.
-Introduce the concept of suffrage and explain that it means the right to vote.
-Ask the students to share what they know about the New Zealand suffragist movement. - 2.
-New Zealand women were the first women in the world to get the right to vote. - ASK What does that mean to us today? - 3.
-Hand out Graphic organiser A. Have students look at the images on the front of the ten dollar note. - ASK Who is the person commemorated on this note?
+- 1. Facilitate a class discussion about votes for women - ASK Why do we celebrate votes for women? - 2.
+Introduce the concept of suffrage and explain that it means the right to vote. - ASK What do you know about the New Zealand suffragist movement? - 3.
+New Zealand women were the first women in the world to get the right to vote. - ASK What does that mean to us today? - 4.
+Hand out Graphic Organiser A (for print, see page 14).
+Have students look at the images on the front of the ten dollar note. - ASK Who is the person commemorated on this note?
 What do you know about her?
-Why is she a part of New Zealand history? - SAY The New Zealand ten dollar note also has an image of three flowers what are they and what do they signify? - 4.
+Why is she a part of New Zealand history? - SAY The New Zealand ten dollar note also has an image of a white flower what is it and what does it signify? - 5.
 Read the following statement to your students:

-In 1918, the White Ribbon editor, Nelly Perryman, wrote 'We, the mothers of the present, need to impress upon our children's minds how women of the past wrestled and fought, suffered and wept, prayed and believed, agonised and won for them the freedom they enjoy today'.
+In 1918, the editor of The White Ribbon, Nelly Perryman, wrote 'We, the mothers of the present, need to impress upon our children's minds how women of the past wrestled and fought, suffered and wept, prayed and believed, agonised and won for them the freedom they enjoy today'.